brucemack/Si5351-Console/README.md

 But when you shift the BFO you also need to shift the VFO by the same amount.
 The math here can be tricky as well.

-Step mode "1" causes the display frequency of the selected clock to step up or down by the configured step size.
-Step mode "2" causes the *offset* of the selected clock to step up/down while keeping the display frequency constant.
+**Step mode 1** causes the display frequency of the selected clock to step up or down by the configured step size.  **Step mode 2** causes the *offset* of the selected clock to step up/down while keeping the display frequency constant.

+**Step mode 0** causes the clock to stay fixed, even when other clocks are being moved around.

 So a typical configuration for filter optimization would put the VFO clock into step mode 2 and the BFO clock into step mode 1.
 That way pressing +/-